 Phil Lowry is a JAG officer with the Utah National Guard.
-Here is his story of how to survive BAC during your late 30's and early 40's:
+Here is his story of how to survive BAC during your late 30s and early 40s:

 You will fall a lot more when learning parachute landing falls.
 Young guys tend to "get" PLFs quickly.
 Older guys can master it quickly, also, especially natural athletes.
-But if you are not very coordinated, or have to "unlearn" a technique (a martial arts forward roll, or a combat roll learned in combatives), you will be falling off the lateral drift apparatus (LDA) a lot.
+But if you are not very coordinated or have to "unlearn" a technique (a martial arts forward roll, or a combat roll learned in combatives), you will fall off the lateral drift apparatus a lot.
 It does not really hurt at any given time, but it slowly bruises you all over.

 How does an oldster get ready for this?
 Some practical exercises:

-The upside to being older at Airborne is that you will likely deal better with the mental stress that your physical ailments and the training environment place upon you.
+The upside to being older at airborne is that you likely will deal better with the mental stress that your physical ailments and the training environment place upon you.

 "Remember, there is a difference between being hurt and being injured.
-You are all hurt-you are about to jump out of a plane for the fifth time.
+You are all hurt; you are about to jump out of a plane for the fifth time.
 None of you are injured.
-Injured means you are in the hospital." stated the First Sergeant, Charlie Company, 1/507 PIR, BAC.
+Injured means you are in the hospital," stated the first sergeant, Charlie Company, 1/507 PIR, BAC.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Want to Learn More About Military Life?